Creating a legacy for our property

 The 100th anniversary of the First World War provided a fitting opportunity for us to ensure that we would be here for future generations.

-Sandham Memorial Chapel is one of few National Trust property dedicated to the First World War and the only property in this Country that marks the Salonika Campaign – the “Forgotten War”.
+Sandham Memorial Chapel is one of few National Trust properties dedicated to the First World War and the only property in this Country that marks the Salonika Campaign – the “Forgotten War”.
 It was therefore fitting that the Trust decided that these anniversary years should be marked and in particular to take the opportunity to provide for our future.

 After consultation with many and varied stakeholders the "Sandham 2014 Project" evolved with the overriding objective being “Legacy” – namely to ensure that Sandham Memorial Chapel would be here in perpetuity.